Kandel76/Video-Processor-CSE-127/README.md

 SRAM Double Buffer
 VGA Output

+## OpenImageSensor: Single Pixel Operation

+This simulates a single 3-transistor (3T) active pixel sensor at 3.3 V. The pixel consists of a reset transistor, a source follower transistor, a row-select transistor, and a photodiode.

+**Pixel Overview**

+1. The pixel is reset to a known voltage.
+2. It integrates light by converting photocurrent into a decreasing voltage.
+3. The voltage is buffered.
+4. The signal is transferred for readout.

 ## ADC Overview

 This module implements a 4-bit Successive Approximation Register (SAR) Analog-to-Digital Converter (ADC) controller.
 The design assumes that one digital output code is generated for each conversion.